octoenergy/import-recursion-demo/README.md

 This repository demonstrates how max recursion depth errors are triggered by long chains of imports in a Python project.

+It shows how a chain of imports (i.e. one module imports another, which imports another, which imports another) will cause a `RecursionError` to be raised if the Python recursion limit is not high enough.
+The relationship appears to be linear, and for every additional import in the chain the recursion limit needs to be raised by around 8.

 # System dependencies

 This project requires [uv](https://docs.astral.sh/uv/) to be installed.